mentalizer/lambda-logie-video-talent-frames-extractor/README.md

 - **Metadata**: Merges Amazon data with your custom metadata

 **HLS Processing:** Short HLS streams are automatically downloaded and converted to MP4 for OpenCV compatibility.

+**Troubleshooting HLS:**
+- Use the test endpoint above to verify HLS URL accessibility
+- Check logs for detailed error messages and fallback attempts
+- HLS downloads include automatic fallback to direct URL access

 **URL Verification:** Test constructed URLs with:
 ```bash